 All road signs and markings must comply with the Traffic Signs Regulations issued by the Department for Transport.
-They determine the design of the signs, where they can be used, and whether they must be illuminated.
+They determine the design of the signs and where they can be used.
+They also decide whether they must be lit up at night.

-It's an offence to place an unauthorised sign on a road, as it can be dangerous for pedestrians and drivers.
+It's an offence to place a sign on a road that isn't authorised.
+It can be dangerous for pedestrians and drivers.

 You can find out more about what road signs and markings mean in the Highway Code.

-Road markings are just as important as road signs; they contribute to a safe driving environment and convey information to road users which might not be possible using upright signs.
+Road markings are just as important as road signs; they contribute to a safe driving environment.
+They convey information to road users which might not be possible using upright signs.

-Road markings can be advisory, for example keep clear markings, or enforceable, for example yellow lines, box junctions, or stop lines.
+Road markings can be advisory, for example keep clear markings.
+They can also be enforceable, for example yellow lines, box junctions, or stop lines.

 We don't approve the placement of mirrors on a road to help with visibility issues.

-Rather than improving road safety, mirrors can be more of a hazard as they can dazzle drivers, affect their ability to judge the distance of oncoming traffic, and can be subject to vandalism.
+Rather than improving road safety, mirrors can be more of a hazard as they can dazzle drivers.
+This affects their ability to judge the distance of oncoming traffic, and can be subject to vandalism.